School of Nursing

 876 Innovations in Nursing and Health Care Curricula (3).
 This online course examines foundations of contemporary nursing and health care education, including academic, staff development, patient education programs, and lifelong learning.

-878 Health Care Residency and Integrative Seminar (3).
+878 Health Care Residency and Integrative Seminar (5).
 Required preparation, all required courses for the HCS specialty or concurrent enrollment in final HCS coursework.
-Students develop, implement and evaluate managerial strategies related to the management of human and material resources, fiscal services, information systems, policy, quality outcomes, and/or physical facilities in an integrative fashion.
+Course provides students an opportunity to develop, implement, and evaluate advanced practice and leadership strategies in a Health Care Systems area of focus.

 880 Evidence-Based Care for Clinical Nurse Leaders I (5).
 Prerequisite, NURS 715.
 Permission of the instructor.
 First of two courses preparing clinical nurse leaders.
 Emphasis is on the use of evidence-based approaches from outcomes/quality, transitional care, and finance to improve nursing care delivery in clinical systems.